24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 5 chalupas

-You know the restaurant scene in When Harry Met Sally where Sally, played by Meg Ryan, pretended she was having an orgasm to show Harry, played by Billy Crystal, how easy it was for women to fool men?
+You know the restaurant scene in When Harry Met Sally where Sally pretended she was having an orgasm to show Harry how easy it was for women to fool men?

-These things have so much flavor in them that even sitting here miles away from Puebla I can still recall what they tasted like.
+These things have so much flavor that even though I am miles away from Puebla, I can still recall what they tasted like.

 Originating in Puebla, Chalupa poblanos are small fried masa tortillas covered first in salsa (red or green) and then topped with shredded chicken, pork, or chorizo.
 You can also add cheese, lettuce, onions, etc.